African Jim

 African Jim, also known as Jim Comes to Jo'burg, is a 1949 South African film, directed by Donald Swanson and produced by Erica Rutherford.
 It features Daniel Adnewmah, South African Jazz singer Dolly Rathebe, The African Inkspots, Sam Maile, Dan Twala, and The Jazz Maniacs that included South African Jazz saxophonist, composer and bandleader Bra Zacks Nkosi.
-It is notable as the South Africa's first African feature-length film.
+It is notable as the South Africa' first African feature-length film.
 It was produced by Warrior Films.

 Plot synopsis

 Jim (Daniel Adnewmah) leaves his tribal homeland to seek his fortune in the city of Johannesburg.
 As soon as he arrives, three gangsters mug him.
 When Jim regains consciousness, a friendly night watchman named Charlie (Dan Twala) takes care of him and helps him find a job.
 Unfortunately Jim gets fired, but with the help of the watchman's daughter, Julie (Dolly Rathebe), he gets a job in a nightclub as a waiter.
 When it is discovered that Jim has a talent for singing, he is offered the chance to sing on stage with Julie, as she is the club's female star.
 Just before his debut, he recognizes the gangsters who mugged him and overhears them plotting a robbery.
 Jim has to decide how to stop the crime and still be in time to perform.